Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 I'm a bit ashamed to say that it was a tremendous relief when my husband finally joined us at the register with an armload of treasures that he had discovered among the discounted goods.
 As soon as he approached the counter, the clerk immediately halted our conversation.
 At that point, she became completely focused on the task at hand and didn't speak another word to me.

 After we left the store, I told my husband how talkative the cashier had been, at least until he showed up.
-He said that she had never said more than a few words to him even though he stopped in regularly to check out their clearance shelves.
+He said she had never said more than a few words to him even though he regularly stopped in to check their clearance shelves.

 A Cry for Help

-Several months went by and my interaction with the young clerk had faded into a distant memory.
-That is, until one night when I had a vivid dream with her as its focal point.
+Several months went by, and my interaction with the young clerk faded into a distant memory.
+That is, until one night, I had a vivid dream with her as its focal point.

-As I watched, a woman walked out of the wreckage and towards me.
+A woman walked out of the wreckage and towards me as I watched.
 She showed no signs of injury, although she did seem to be dazed as she looked around at the carnage.

 It was dark outside, but I could see the woman's features well enough to know that she was someone I had met before.
-There was no doubt that she was the cashier that had chatted with me at the mall months earlier.
+She was undoubtedly the cashier who had chatted with me at the mall months earlier.

 As she continued to walk in my direction, the look of bewilderment on her face turned to fear.
-When she was right in front of me, she suddenly burst into tears.
-I instinctively reached out for her, but instead of walking into my arms she passed right through me.
+She suddenly burst into tears when she was right in front of me.
+I instinctively reached out for her, but instead of walking into my arms, she passed right through me.

 When I turned around to see where she went, there was no one there.
 As I looked again upon the scene of the accident, there was nothing left of the twisted car I had seen only moments earlier.
 What stood before me now was only trees and grass.
 Everything was peaceful.
 If there had been a terrible car wreck, no sign of it remained.